RedHatSatellite/satellite-clone/docs/cloning.md

 ## Cloning a Satellite host

+ **Important Notes:**

+  - DHCP, DNS, and TFTP will be disabled during the install to avoid configuration errors.
+If you want to use provisioning on the cloned Satellite, you will have to manually re-enable these settings.
+  - The playbook will reset the admin password to "changeme"
+  - The playbook installs Satellite and may may take a while to complete.

 #### Prerequisites

 1. You will need files from a katello-backup (`katello-backup` on the `Satellite host`).